 The timing of the partnership between AGRA and Atlas AI couldn’t be more auspicious to help AGRA address Africa’s existential threats of food insecurity and climate change-related issues affecting farmers.

 “We are looking forward to the partnership between AGRA and Atlas AI.
-Africa is the only continent now where data is not fully utilize, better to say underutilize.
-We have challenges around planning, I mean you can’t plan or develop if you don’t have sufficient info to help you design that products,” Ms. Kalibata told the Africa Bazaar magazine during the official Memorandum Of Understanding signing ceremony at the headquarters of the Rockefeller Foundation in New York.
-“You know in [America] you wake up in the morning and knows what the weather is going to be like but in Africa, we don’t know whether it will rain next week or next month and these are things that are very critical to agriculture that we manage.
-Today, Ethiopia is the only country on the continent, except for North Africa and South Africa, that is producing four to six metric tons of maize because they have collected data and understand their soils.
+Africa is the only continent now where data is not fully utilized, better to say underutilized.
+We have challenges around planning, I mean you can’t plan or develop if you don’t have sufficient info to help you design those products,” Ms. Kalibata told the Africa Bazaar magazine during the official Memorandum of Understanding signing ceremony at the headquarters of the Rockefeller Foundation in New York.
+“You know in [America] you wake up in the morning and know what the weather is going to be like but in Africa, we don’t know whether it will rain next week or next month and these are things that are very critical to agriculture that we manage.
+Today, Ethiopia is the only country on the continent, except for North Africa and South Africa, that is producing four to six metric tons of maize because it has collected data and understands its soils.
 They have done an extensive job and have amazing information solely based on data.”

 Ms. Kalibata believes data is the remedy, the major formula that has been missing from Africa’s modern agriculture blueprint.